niyiyu/niyiyu.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Earth and Space Sciences, University of Washington, 2026 (expected)
-* B.S. in Geophysics, Jilin University, 2020
+* B.Sc. in Geophysics, Jilin University, 2020

 Research Interests
 ======